HOW TO USE SEA FOAM MOTOR TREATMENT IN FUEL

 Thanks for the question!

-Just follow the instructions on the can.
+In your transmission, just follow the directions on the Trans Tune can.

 Let me know if you have any other questions – happy to help!

-Hi Lori,
+Hi Tom,

-- Sea Foam Motor Treatment in fuel.
-I like to wait until the tank is low (1/4 -1/8 tank), add the whole 16 oz can, and then drive for at least 10-20 miles before refueling.
+Tip: to get the most out of a can of Sea Foam, consider using a high cleaning concentration.
+Wait until the tank is low (1/4 -1/8 tank), add the whole 16 oz can, and then drive for at least 10-20 miles before refueling.
 It’s safe to add a high concentration like that and it works very well for cleaning fuel residues and deposits.

 Jim D.TECH